 Because the barrier-to-entry is a lot lower in personal training, many new trainers may be optimistic and have high expectations of their abilities and outlook.
 Little do they know that without proper guidance and plenty of experience, there is no way that they would be ready to train a 15-year-old boy who wants to put on muscle; or help a 70-year-old woman with arthritic fingers and a torn ACL.
 These can be complicated cases that require years of wisdom.

-Certainly, years of experience with your own fitness regimen and reading related material have their merit””I’m not dismissing that kind of important first-hand experience.
-At the same time, understand that your experience is vastly limited””to yourself.
+Certainly, years of experience with your own fitness regimen and related reading material have their merit–I’m not dismissing that kind of important first-hand experience.
+At the same time, understand that your experience is vastly limited to, well, what works on yourself.
 Up until the point you start training other people, your “research” has likely been focused on making your own workouts better or healing from your own injuries.

-So, unless you’re going to be training your clones, then it’s going to take continuous work to learn, to adapt, to improvise, and to respect the profession.
-Further, you’re likely to no longer think as a beginner does that you forget how it feels to be uncomfortable and lacking confidence in the gym.
+So unless you’re going to be training your clones, then it’s going to take continual work to learn, adapt, improvise, and respect the profession.
+Eventually, you’ll likely no longer think as a beginner does and forget how it feels to be uncomfortable and lacking confidence in the gym.
 (This is such an important point that I expound on it in the entire first chapter of my book, Ignite the Fire: The Secrets to Building a Successful Personal Training Career).

 –> Want to be a better personal trainer?
 Find out how.

-If you don’t know something, always remember that it’s OK to say that you don’t know as long as you follow it up with: “…but I’m going to find out.”
+If you don’t know something, always remember that it’s okay to say that you don’t know as long as you follow it up with: “…but I’m going to find out.”

 Let Your Passion Dictate Your Education

 Your continual education is the best investment you can make.
 After all, you are the product and the resource.
-So, spend as much as you need to be the best you can be, and don’t ever stop.
-It can be on seminars, conferences, classes, and things of that nature, but don’t be so hyper-focused on whether this education will have a certification tag attached to it.
+So spend as much as you need to be the best you can be, and don’t ever stop.
+Spend on seminars, conferences, classes, and things of that nature, but don’t be so hyper-focused on whether this education has a certification tag attached to it.